Chasnah7/aseprite-build-script/README.md

 The script will then begin the build process based on instructions from [INSTALL.md](https://github.com/aseprite/aseprite/blob/main/INSTALL.md).

-Upon completion the script will output a DIR command displaying the newly compiled aseprite.exe located in the
+Upon completion the script will output a directory listing of the newly compiled aseprite.exe located in the
 %ASEPRITE%\build\bin directory.
 You can freely copy the executable and data folder located in the previously mentioned bin directory to a new location of your choosing.

 Enjoy using Aseprite!

-## InDev

-* Currently writing up a macOS script that functions similarly to the current windows batch file.
-Will include prebuild checks for dependencies and customizable paths.
-    (Will be it's own repository.)

-* Working on a linux based script as well.